Opentrons/opentrons/RELEASING.md

 ```

 20. Use the PR title for the merge commit title.
 You can then `git push origin edge`, which will succeed as long as the PR is approved and status checks pass.
+21. Release the docs for this version (see below under Releasing Web Projects)

 ## Releasing Robot Software Stack Hotfixes